forenomcom/world-flags/README.md

 You can also include the :with_semi => true option in order to have flags not selected displayed with the 'semi' class (semi-bright image)

-For use with tooltips or similar js plguins, it can be useful to set the <li> title attribute:
+For use with tooltips or similar js plguins, it can be useful to set the title attribute:

 ```haml
 = flag_list 32 do